 Ceramic tiles are becoming a better option for flooring, pretty versatile and offer many more options in color, texture, pattern and overall beauty than other tile flooring materials.
 Today, Ceramic tile floors design are virtually indistinguishable from other stone products and excellent choice, durable and add a nice effect to anywhere in your home.
-It’s durable and stylish material to join into your interior home also, with some basic preservation it keeps looking new after ages.
+It’s durable and stylish material to join your interior home also, with some basic preservation it keeps looking new after ages.

 Ceramic tile floors are beautiful and stain-proof, making them a popular choice among homeowners.
 However, because they get walked over all the time, they’re still bound to get dirty.
 Easy-to-use used floor scrubbers may do a good bulk of the work, but maintaining the brilliance of ceramic tile floors also require some elbow grease.
 Here are a few tips on properly caring for ceramic tile floors.

-Vacumming these type of tile floors isn’t too hard to do.
-Tiling, since of the areas in which it’s usually used – kitchens and bathrooms – can be exposed to some rather heavy-duty dirt, especially if the area is used rather frequently.
+Vacuuming these type of tile floors isn’t too hard to do.
+Tiling, sense of the areas in which it’s usually used – kitchens and bathrooms – can be exposed to some rather heavy-duty dirt, especially if the area is used rather frequently.
 There are different methods of this kind of floor tile cleaning where you can potentially use.
 Here you can find few green tips of ceramic tile cleaning

-- First, it’s important to remember that daily cleaning is critical in maintaining ceramic tile flooring.
+- First, it’s important to remember that daily cleaning is critical to maintaining ceramic tile flooring.
 It is often recommended to vacuum the tiles using a special backpack vacuum cleaner instead of sweeping to protect indoor air quality.
-Dirt is known to stick on the surface of the tile, specifically for tiles with textured surfaces.
+Dirt is known to stick to the surface of the tile, specifically for tiles with textured surfaces.
 For regular cleaning sessions (preferably daily), a mild detergent with a neutral pH level is known to rinse well and maintain the tiles’ shine.

 - Next, avoid cleaning aids like steel wool, scouring powders, or other abrasive materials to prevent scratches.
 Brand new or used janitorial equipment in Los Angeles like floor scrubbers are designed for that particular job, with appendages meant to clean out dirt without damaging the tiles’ beautiful finish.
 However, use them with caution; while ceramic tiles are pretty durable, they’re not indestructible.

 - The following item on the list is the grout, the glue that holds tiles together, which are much more prone to getting dirty.
 A mix of ingredients such as sand, cement, acrylic, and silicone, grout is more likely to collect grime and dirt if they’re unsealed.
-Once discoloration is visible, mix 1/4 cup of mild detergent with 1 gallon of water to create a cleaning solution to be applied on the grout.
+Once discoloration is visible, mix 1/4 cup of mild detergent with 1 gallon of water to create a cleaning solution to be applied to the grout.